syncfusion/blazor-docs/src/grid/datagrid/selection.md

----
-title: "Selection"
-component: "DataGrid"
-description: "Learn how to select rows and cells, use range selection and check box selection in the Blazor DataGrid."
----

 # Selection

 Selection provides an option to highlight a row or a cell.
 It can be done through simple mouse down or arrow keys.
 To disable selection in the DataGrid, set the [`AllowSelection`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.SfGrid-1.html#Syncfusion_Blazor_Grids_SfGrid_1_AllowSelection) property to false.